inkognitro/react-app-tutorial/03-routing.md

 ```

 ### 3.11 Prevent our navigation from causing eye cancer
-Now that we have MUI installed we can use its components and provide also a better
+Now that we have MUI installed, we can use its components and provide a better
-navigation bar with no effort.
+nav bar with no effort.

-So let's change our NavBarPage component that it looks like so:
+So let's change our `NavBarPage.tsx`, that it looks like so:

 ```typescript jsx
 // src/components/page-layout/NavBarPage.tsx